Women of Impact

 Former Estée Lauder Companies President, UK & Ireland

-Sue Fox is the former President of The Estée Lauder Companies UK & Ireland and a global beauty leader with more than 30 years at ELC.
-Throughout her career, she led major markets including Japan, South Africa and Travel Retail EMEA, driving growth, innovation and market expansion.
+Sue Fox is the former President of The Estée Lauder Companies UK & Ireland and a global beauty leader with over 30 years at ELC, having led key markets including Japan, South Africa and Travel Retail EMEA.

-Known for advancing diverse talent, purposeful leadership and sustainability, she continues to mentor and influence the next generation shaping the future of the industry.
+She is widely recognised for championing diverse talent, purposeful leadership and sustainability, and continues to mentor the next generation of industry leaders.

 A celebrated medical doctor and academic, Dame Jane has been actively involved in addressing the gender pay gap in medicine, leading a review into pay disparities.
 Her work led to recommendations for improving job evaluations, reducing pay scales and providing flexible working options to support women in their careers.
 She is also a prominent advocate for women in the medical field, supporting initiatives that promote equality and recognition of women’s contribution’s the healthcare.